 Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Naha'its past is rich and complex, deeply attached to the Ryukyu Kingdom, an independent state that thrived from the 15th to the 19th centuries.
-Naha stood as the kingdom's main port and commercial hub, linking it to trade routes across East and Southeast Asia.
+Naha stood as the kingdom's main port and commercial hub, linking it to commerce routes across East and Southeast Asia.
 This ancient position led to strong cultural influences from China, Korea, and other regional powers, forging an unique Ryukyuan identity distinct from the continental part Japan.

 Explore Kokusai-dori's shops and lively atmosphere.